 If you are presenting in a virtual session you will be requested to record your presentation in advance and submit it to your session/symposium organizer in advance of the meeting.
 You will be expected to answer questions virtually after your recorded talk is finished.

 Poster material should be presented in a clear and logical format.
 Keep text to a minimum and use graphs or tables to illustrate your message.
 Titles should be legible 2.5 metres away and viewers should be able to read the text from 1.5 metres distance.
 Subheadings should be at least 30 point font.
 Text font should be at least 20 point, though larger font is encouraged.

 If you are presenting a poster in a virtual session, you will be asked to send your poster to the session organizer as a pdf.
 You will be assigned a time to be online to answer questions about your poster.

 The guidelines for student presentations may be found at http://www.capa-acap.net/student-resources/guidelines-student-papers

 The Oschinsky-McKern Award ($500) is presented to the top podium presentation.

 The Davidson Black Award ($500) is presented to the top poster presentation.

 Single- or multi-authored podium presentations and posters will be considered in the competition, granted the student’s contribution to the project was substantive.
 The award will go only to the student, not the faculty, and if multiple students were involved, the award will be split among multiple student authors.

-The final version of the paper/poster must be submitted to email@example.com no later than Friday Oct 20, 2017 to be considered for either award.
+The final version of the paper/poster must be submitted to email@example.com by Monday, October 18, 2021 to be considered for either award.